 What is this study all about?

-C. diff is a type of bacteria that lives in the human intestines and its spores can survive outside of the body for months.
-These spores are resistant to cleaning and are most commonly transmitted in healthcare settings.
-People can become infected by touching surfaces that are contaminated or by coming into contact with a healthcare worker that has the bacteria or spores on their hands.
+Clostridium difficile, also known as C. diff, is one of the most commonly recognized causes of infectious diarrhea in healthcare settings.
+As many as 50% or more of hospital patients are carriers of C. diff infection but do not have any symptoms.
+While C. diff is a type of bacteria that lives in the human intestines, spreading the infection is easy in a healthcare setting as it can survive outside of the body for several months.
+C. diff is very hard to kill and people can become infected by touching surfaces that are contaminated or by coming into contact with a healthcare worker that has the bacteria on their hands.

 - Have had at least 2 visits to the emergency room, or had a hospitalization of at least 2 nights in the last 12 months, or